surajmandalcell/course-project-ap5003/README.md

 - [x] Create a Makefile
 - [x] Create docker image and push to docker hub
 - [x] Create kubernetes deployment and service files
+- [x] Make the application deployable on kubernetes
+- [x] Create a github action to deploy the application on kubernetes
+- [x] Successfully deploy the application on google kubernetes engine

 ---

 #### Getting Started